rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2025-01-24, from: Dave Winer's Scripting News)

 BTW, Bluesky, for me, is already a greater flow generator than Twitter ever was.
 My <a href="https://bsky.app/profile/scripting.com/post/3lgibxvpz3k2x">post</a> about never forgetting Trump's coup attempt has already been RT'd 2.8K times, about three hours after it was posted.
 In all my years of using the <a href="https://daytona.scripting.com/search?q=%22social%20web%22">social web</a> I've never gotten that much attention.
 I have 11.7K followers, far fewer than I have on Twitter.
+By 5PM it had been RT'd 10K times.

 <br>